Bathtub remodels are a great chance for a homeowner to refresh their space in exchange for a new look and an upgraded return on investment.

 Costs for a New Bathtub

-Different bathtub types can range in price from as little $200 to $2,000 for the tub alone depending on their attributes.
+Different bathtub types can range in price from as little $200 to as much as $5,000 for the tub alone, depending on its attributes.
 Modernize highly recommends discussing your budget and bathroom priorities with a contractor ahead of time, especially since the installation fees will usually cost more than the bathtub itself.

 Depending on the bathtub a homeowner chooses, a bathtub and the accompanying bathroom’s remodel’s final price tag can vary.
 The national average cost of tub replacement and installation is roughly $2,500.